Discounted

 We strongly recommend applying for the online visa at least 6 weeks before departure, making sure all the information entered is exactly as per your passport.
 You won't be able to enter Vietnam without a valid visa if you do not hold a British Passport.

-All arrivals into Cambodia will be required to complete the e-immigration application prior to proceeding to the immigration counter upon arrival.
+All arrivals into Cambodia will also be required to complete the e-immigration arrival card prior to proceeding to the immigration counter upon arrival.
 No paper immigration documents will be accepted.
 The registration needs to be completed within 7 days of arrival via the official app or website www.arrival.gov.kh

 All visa related issues including information for other nationalities should be confirmed with the relevant Embassy prior to departure.